MichaelDvP/EMS-ESP-Loader/README.md

 **EMS-ESP32** is an open-source firmware for the Espressif ESP32 microcontroller that communicates with **EMS** (Energy Management System) based equipment from manufacturers like Bosch, Buderus, Nefit, Junkers, Worcester and Sieger.

-This project is only a loader in a smaller factory or OTA-partitions, giving more flash-memory space to full featured EMS-ESP.
-The loader has to be flashed via USB, use espressif esptool or a special EMS-ESP-Loader-Flasher.
-Supports S32, E32 gateways, ESP32, ESP32-C3, and ESP32-S2 Wifi boards.
+This project is only a loader in a smaller factory or OTA-partition, giving more flash-memory space to full featured EMS-ESP on 4MB ESP32 versions.
+The loader has to be first flashed via USB, use espressif esptool or a special EMS-ESP-Loader-Flasher.
+Supports S32, E32 gateways, ESP32, ESP32-C3, and ESP32-S2 boards.

 ![sreenshot](media/EMS-ESP-Loader.png)